York c1849-52 © Beacon Dodsworth - the full map can be viewed HERE -

 Mulberry Hall which closed in March 2016: see York Press & YorkMix (external websites).

 Charlotte's Jane Eyre by Currer Bell was

 Wuthering Heights by Ellis Bell &

-Anne's Agnes Grey by Acton Bell.
+Anne's Agnes Grey by Acton

-were published under these pseudonyms neither the public nor
+were very secretive.
+When the novels were published under these pseudonyms neither the public nor

 By February 1848 the sisters' novels were listed in